Xilinx/vck190-base-trd/docs/source/build-plnx.rst

 The SD card image is now ready to be used to boot the device into Linux, see Section *Run the Prebuilt Image* for details.

-Steps to Custom configure a PetaLinux project and build.
+Steps to Custom configure a PetaLinux project and build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 User can configure BSP with custom XSA file, refer to the steps provided in